gyang0/Connect-4-Competition/README.md

 - **game_utils**
     - `Game.java` - general methods relating to the game&mdash;determining wins, playing out two different Player instances, checking illegal moves, etc.
     - `Player.java` - class to be extended.
 Has a method that determines what move to play in a certain board configuration.
-    - `Tournament.java` - pair entries in a round-robin tournament and rank them

 - **student_submissions**: folder to put all student code
     - (All submission files extend Player.java, with their own method to decide what move to play given a board config)